The Learnable Typewriter: A Generative Approach to Text Analysis: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Malamatenia Vlachou and Dominique Stutzmann for sharing ideas, insights and data for applying our method in paleography; Vickie Ye and Dmitriy Smirnov for useful insights and discussions; Romain Loiseau, Mathis Petrovich, Elliot Vincent, Sonat Baltacı for manuscript feedback and constructive insights.
-This work was partly supported by ANR project EnHerit ANR-17-CE23-0008, ANR project VHS ANR-21-CE38-0008 and HPC resources from GENCI-IDRIS (2021-AD011011697R1).}
+This work was partly supported by the European Research Council (ERC project DISCOVER, number 101076028), ANR project EnHerit ANR-17-CE23-0008, ANR project VHS ANR-21-CE38-0008 and HPC resources from GENCI-IDRIS (2022-AD011012780R1, AD011012905).